opencomputeproject/Security/RoT/Protocol/Challenge_Protocol.md

 certificates.

-If the master does not have the correct certificates, it will issue a Get Certificate request for each certificate in the slave’s Alias certificate chain.
+If the master does not have the correct certificates, it will issue a Get Certificate request for each certificate in the slave’s Alias Certificate chain.
 The slave will respond with the requested certificates, which must have origination from a trusted CA.